 Inventory valuation is based on the latest purchase.
 Thus, the last in first out (LIFO) method may not be elected for tax purposes.
 Conformity between book and tax reporting is not required.

-Capital gains and losses attract normal profits tax treatment, except that losses from the sale of shares and other equity interests may be offset only against the same type of income.
+Capital gains and losses attract normal profits tax treatment, except that losses from the sale of shares, equity interests, bonds and similar securities may be offset only against the same type of income.

 Capital gains on equity